KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

     ```bash
     sdk install java 21.0.7-oracle
     ```
-    - If already installed, make Java 21 the current candiate version, or which ever candidate version you have installed
+    - If already installed, make Java 21 the current candidate version, or which ever candidate version you have installed
     ```bash
     sdk use java 21.0.7-oracle
     ```